Healthcare Training Institute - Quality Education since 1979

 Carter stated, "It must be hard for you to stop obsessing about Annie when you know I’ll see her at the office so much.
 I can understand how you’d like me to find a job someplace else, even if I would earn less."
 Hearing Carter validate her point of view then made it easier for Sandra to validate Carter’s position.

 Sandra stated, "I know it must be hard to want to please me, but worry about finding a good job somewhere else.
 It’s got to be hard to leave a good, secure job.
 It takes more energy and confidence than you feel you have right now."
 Sandra and Carter found that by applying the Disarming technique, they were able to deescalate this conflict.
 Both partners were able to feel like collaborators working on a common problem.

 Would the Cross Over technique and Disarming technique help you Carter and Sandra?
-Would playing this track in your next session be helpful to them?
+Would playing this section in your next session be helpful to them?

-On this track, we have discussed helping couples who have experienced an infidelity crisis to talk about the affair.
+In this section, we have discussed helping couples who have experienced an infidelity crisis to talk about the affair.
 We also discussed two techniques for enhancing intimate listening, Cross-Over technique, and the Disarming technique.

 I hope you have found the information to be both practical and beneficial.
 We appreciate that you've chosen the Healthcare Training Institute as a means for receiving your continuing education credit.

 Other Home Study Courses we offer include: Treating Teen Self Mutilation; Treating Post Holiday Let-Down and Depression; Living with Secrets: Treating Childhood Sexual Trauma; Interventions for Anxiety Disorders with Children and Adults; and Balancing the Power Dynamic in the Therapeutic Relationship.